ClaireFinn74/ionic-counter/README.md

 1. Add a reset button, that resets the count to 0.

+2. Persist the value of count, so that if the app is hard-restarted the previous value of count stays.

 2. Separate the controller out into the file js/app.js.
 (This just reverses the onepage.)

 3. Style the textbox to have the number right-justified and larger.